Ananya-Trivedi/HackViolet/README.md

 React app.

 ## Accomplishments that I'm proud of
-Successfully ntegrated the Google APIs.
+Successfully integrated the Google APIs.